Try Google Terminal: Back to the 80s

 Usage Notice:

-• Page back and forth in results using the cursor/arrow keys.
+• Page through results with the arrow keys.

 Additional Features: URL Parameters & Special Queries: